Sign up for our Preferred Customers Club

 Cut a small strip of splicing tape (scotch tape can and will work, just know that it’s much thicker and harder to work with than splicing tape and not advised) Now the trick is to stick both ends of the video tape as flush as possible against the splicing tape, it’s best to splice the underside of the videotape, but not essential.

 Now your goal is to remove as much of the excess splicing tape as you can without removing the actual video tape.
 You can use an x-acto knife if you prefer, but I just use scissors.
 You’ll need a pretty steady hand to perform this step successfully.
+Also, be sure you’re not exposing any of the tape’s sticky side, as this will gum up tape heads.

 Your video tape should now be all spliced and almost as good as new.
 Now you need to run the tape through the pinch rollers and wrap it around the top of the cassette.
 Use the images below as a guide for how the tape runs through.